 Vinification Method: The wine was barrel fermented in reconditioned French oak barrels; the natural yeast of Nick’s vineyard transformed the grape juice into this beautiful full-bodied Chardonnay.

-Tasting Note: This fuill-bodied Chardonnay is golden in color, and carries yeasty and fruity aromas, a finely textured middle and finishes with very food friendly acidity.
+Tasting Note: This full-bodied Chardonnay is golden in color, and carries yeasty and fruity aromas with a finely textured middle, finishing with food friendly acidity.

 Pairing: Serve with salmon, omelets with truffles, cheese dishes and spicy gazpacho.

 Yields: 550 cases produced

 Soil: Red clay soil.
 6 acres at 1,700 feet.
 Dry farmed by Testa, 4th generation growers